Bolivian Space Agency: Túpac Katari 1

 The agency oversaw the launch of Túpac Katari 1—Bolivia's first artificial satellite—on 20 December 2013.
 The communications satellite was named for Túpac Katari, an 18th-century Aymara native who led a rebellion against the Spanish Empire.
-The satellite was built by Great Wall Industrial Corporation at a cost of US$302 million, 85% of which was provided by a China Development Bank loan.
+The satellite was built by China Great Wall Industrial Corporation at a cost of US$302 million, 85% of which was provided by a China Development Bank loan.
 It was launched into orbit from the Xichang Satellite Launch Center in China.

 Túpac Katari 1 began operation in March 2014.
 According to President Morales, the satellite would lower the cost of Internet, television and phone services in the country.
 The satellite also improved communications access in rural parts of the country, providing remote education (via teleconferencing and educational television) and telemedicine programs.

 The director of the Bolivian Space Agency, Iván Zambrana, reported in 2018 that the satellite's services had raised over US$80 million in the first four years of operation.
 According to Zambrana, this amount of revenue exceeded the agency's expectations, and would allow the satellite to be fully paid off within fifteen years.